curtisdunne/overtime-app/README.md

 ## UI:
 - x Bootstrap -> formatting
-- Icons from Font Awesome
+- x Icons from glyphicon
 - x Update the styles for forms

 ## Refactor TODOS:
 - x Refactor user association integration test in post_spec
-- Refactor posts/form for admin user with status
+- x Refactor posts/form for admin user with status
 - x fix post_spec to use factories
 - x fix post_spec to have correct user reference and not require update